RobertTalbert/discretecs/MTH325-Fall2022/course-documentation/MTH325-syllabus-F22.md

 ### Course level learning objectives and catalog description

-The overall goal of MTH 225 and MTH 325 is to build a solid foundation in the basic theory and tools for the mathematics that computer science is built on, especially the theory and tools you will need for later coursework such as MTH 325 and CIS 263.
+The overall goal of MTH 225 and MTH 325 is to build a solid foundation in the basic theory and tools for the mathematics that computer science is built on, especially in later coursework such as CIS 263.

 After successful completion of MTH 325, you will be able to…
 - Compute basic information about graphs, relations, and trees.